Submitty/submitty.github.io/_docs/student/communication/forum.md

    and the background will switch to white.

-   In [Dark or Black Theme](/student/account/theme) new/unread posts will be light gray (stand out from the background color) and viewed posts will gray or black respectively (match the background color).
+   In [Dark or Black Theme](/student/account/theme) new/unread posts will be medium gray and viewed posts will dark gray or black respectively (matching the theme background color).

 * **Teaching Staff Posts**
    Posts by a member of the teaching staff (instructor or grader)